Eniola-Oluwashola/portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
 I'm Eniola Oluwashola, a professional data analyst, visualizaton specialist, educator, data researcher, data aggregator and a  data collector.

 I'm a Microsoft Certified Data Analyst and Business Analyst with a background most "data people" don't have: I've collected the data myself; running large-scale FMCG retail audits and market research fieldwork, before I ever built a dashboard from it.
 That ground-up view shapes how I work now.
 I don't just visualize numbers; I question where they came from, what's missing, and what decision they're meant to support.